 I recently had a guest tell me “It’s not fair, Southern Utah has SO much to see!”
 I had to agree with her, but here are our top 10 picks for you.

 For today anyway, it may change as we explore more ourselves!

 The list is in no particular order –

-Official website for Bryce Canyon NP https://www.nps.gov/brca/index.htm
+The official website for Bryce Canyon NP

-To visit the South rim of the Grand Canyon is a 4 hr drive, because you have to get around a giant obstacle – well, this giant canyon……
+To visit the South Rim of the Grand Canyon is a 4 hr drive because you have to get around a giant obstacle – well, this giant canyon……

-Official webstite Grand Canyon, North Rim https://www.nps.gov/grca/planyourvisit/north-rim.htm
+Official website Grand Canyon, North Rim https://www.nps.gov/grca/planyourvisit/north-rim.htm

 Parry Lodge was founded by the 3 Parry Brothers in 1931.
 It has hosted some of the biggest names from the golden age of Hollywood.
 John Wayne, Frank Sinatra, James Garner, Gregory Peck, Maureen O’Hara, Tyrone Power, Omar Shariff, Sammy Davis Jr, Anne Baxter, Dean Martin, Yvonne DeCarlo, Ronald Reagan and Barbara Stanwyck are just a few of the hundreds of stars and character players that stayed at Parry’s while filming in the many scenic locales in and around Kanab, Utah.
 Parry Lodge is listed on the National Register of Historic Places.